-The renegade trend of products based on Delta-8 THC derived from hemp is under threat as state governments are making it illegal.
+The renegade trend of Delta-8 THC products derived from hemp is under threat as state governments are making it illegal.

 Delta-9 THC is the type of THC identified and made illegal under federal law.
 Delta-8 THC is extracted from hemp via a scientific process.

 Fourteen states have banned Delta-8 THC already.
 They include Colorado, Washington, Vermont, Alaska, Arizona, Delaware, Rhode Island, Utah, Kentucky, Arkansas, Mississippi, Montana, Iowa, and Idaho.
 That’s quite a mixture that contains the most and least friendly cannabis states of Colorado/Washington and Idaho.
 Unfortunately, Illinois, Oregon, North Dakota, and Nevada might join them soon.

 The Agricultural Commissioner Ryan Quarles of Kentucky was one of the latest states to ban Delta-8 THC.
 Hemp grows especially well in Kentucky.
 That’s why then-Senate Majority Leader Mitch McConnell (R), who lives outside Louisville, pushed for its legalization.
 In World War II, a propaganda movie urged Kentucky farmers to grow hemp to contribute to the war effort.
 (More on that in Cannabis 101!)

 Alabama almost became the 15th state to ban Delta-8 THC.
 But then the hemp industry intervened and removed an amendment to a bill that would have banned it.
 However, they did not.